A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 If your company collects the personal information of California residents and households AND the answer is “Yes” to ONE of the following three criteria, then you are in scope for the CCPA.

-If you answered “No” to every question above, then you are not a covered business under the CCPA.
+If you answered “No” to every question above, you are not a covered business under the CCPA.

 1.B.1.
 First, what is considered personal information?